 Step 2.
 Reach Out to Previous Patients

-You should already have consent to publish their photos, but if you don’t, reach out personally and ask.
+You should already have consent to publish patients’ photos, but if you don’t, reach out personally and ask.
 To make “yes” easier, resend the photos you’d like to post so they can easily reference what you’re asking for, and reassure them that their identity will be protected.

-As we highlighted in our guide to getting more reviews during this time, make sure that you spell out to patients that you’re asking to post photos in order to help others like them who are currently searching for the right doctor.
+As we highlighted in our guide to getting more reviews, make sure that you spell out to patients that you’re asking to post photos in order to help others like them who are currently searching for the right doctor.
 Here’s an email template to get you started.

 Were my previous patients’ before-and-after photos helpful when you were deciding whether to work with me?